guille-gil/Multimodal-Alignment-of-Noisy-Image-Text-Pairs-using-Weak-Supervision/README.md

 This will:
 1. Process PDF/Word documents in `data/raw/manuals/`
-2. Prompt you to filter lexical components
-3. Set up database (if needed)
+2. Set up database (if needed)
-4. Compute and insert CLIP embeddings
+3. Compute and insert CLIP embeddings
-5. Run evaluation and generate metrics
+4. Run evaluation and generate metrics

 ### Skip Steps (if already completed)